 On June 8, 1901, business leaders from all over Washington gather in Yakima to celebrate completion of the Selah-Moxee Canal in the Yakima Valley.
 George S. Rankin and William Timothy Clark initiated the project to carry irrigation water from the Yakima River near the town of Selah southeast to the Moxee Valley.
-The Selah-Moxee Canal will provide water to more than 5,000 acres in the East Selah and Moxee valleys.
+The Selah-Moxee Canal will provide water to some 7,000 acres in the East Selah and Moxee valleys.

 The Hunt for Investors

 Several canals had already been constructed in the 1880s to bring irrigation water to the small farming community of Moxee, located east of the Yakima River in Yakima County.
 The idea of building a canal from Selah to Moxee originated with William Clark and George Rankin in 1898.
 Clark was a successful farmer and artesian-well expert in Moxee and Yakima (then known as North Yakima); Rankin was a successful businessman in Yakima.
 Together they were interested in bringing water to the Moxee Valley above existing ditches of the Moxee Company, which operated an experimental farm in the valley.
 The area they sought to irrigate contained many thousands of acres.
 They engaged surveyors and had estimates made of the cost of getting water to an estimated 12,000 acres.

 To bring the cost down, they had additional surveys done and a re-estimate for fewer acres made.
 Clark and Rankin were sure they could find investors to provide the money needed, but raising funds was problematic.
 Many were interested but none had money to invest in the idea.
 Finding good investors was the key to success.
 Finally, the pair located someone who was interested and had money, but challenges remained.
 Seattle real-estate developer James W. Clise (1855-1939) thought the plan was a good one, but he wanted to know what the people of Yakima thought about it.